-But if you’re still not sure that using a slow cooker is for you, here are just some of the benefits of a slow cooker.
+But if you still need a little more persuasion, here are just a few of the benefits of slow cooking.

 Take advantage of cheaper cuts of meat

-Long slow cooking helps to tenderise tougher cuts of meat, like chuck steaks or stewing beef.
-This means that you can take advantage of their cheaper prices.
-But if you’ve got a bigger budget for groceries, a slow cooker is also an excellent choice for venison.
-Venison is very lean and can end up tough with quicker cooking methods.
+Long slow cooking helps to tenderise tougher cuts of meat, like chuck steaks or stewing beef, which allows you to take advantage of their cheaper prices.
+But if you’ve got a bigger budget for groceries, a slow cooker is also an excellent choice for venison, which is very lean and can end up tough if it’s cooked quickly.